 Psoriasis causes red, scaly patches on the skin.
 It’s a common skin problem and usually runs in families.
 Children get it less often than adults.

 Psoriasis is caused by excessive inflammation in the skin.
-This causes rapid growth and shedding of skin cells, which build up into red and scaly patches.
+This causes rapid growth and shedding of skin cells, which build up into thick, red and scaly patches.

 Psoriasis is a genetic condition, which means it runs in families.